romainducrocq/planet/README.md

 > **THIS LANGUAGE IS A WORK IN PROGRESS!
 ANYTHING CAN CHANGE AT ANY MOMENT WITHOUT ANY NOTICE!
 USE THIS LANGUAGE AT YOUR OWN RISK!**

-The core language is done [x], I'm still working on the tooling.
-Nothing is documented yet, documentation will come at the beginning of 2026.
+- The core language is done [x], I'm still working on the tooling.
+- Nothing is documented yet, documentation will come at the beginning of 2026.
-A first release (version `0.1.0`) is planned for spring 2026.
-See below for progress updates ...
+- First release (`0.1.0`) planned for spring 2026.
+See below for progress ...

 <!---->